lowriskbtc/ai-decision-engine-api/NEXT_STEPS_WHEN_YOU_WAKE_UP.md

 # Next Steps When You Wake Up 🌅

 ## ✅ What You've Done
+- ✅ Posted on r/SideProject (already done!)
+- ✅ Posted on r/webdev (just now!)
-- Posted on r/webdev!
-Great job! 🎉
+- Great progress! 🎉

 ---